There’s a new phenomena that’s been sweeping the manosphere, known as kratom.

 Ideally, you shouldn’t be drinking very much at all.
 Drinking should be an event to remember, NOT a lifestyle.
 That being said, everyone wants to avoid a hangover.
 Whether you’re a college kid who wants to go out and party, but has an exam the next day, or a millionaire PUA living in Los Angeles, my advice on the best hangover cure will work for you.

-Legal Disclaimer: Don’t try modafinil without consulting with your doctor first.
+Legal Disclaimer: This article will teach you how to get modafinil, but don’t try modafinil without consulting with your doctor first.
 Never lie to a medical healthcare professional.

 My hands were trembling.
 As I sat on the old, beaten-down couch in the corner of my psychiatrist’s office, he thumbed through my files.
 “So you’re having trouble focusing, it sounds like?” he blurted out while intently reading through my case history.
 “Yeah,” I said.
 “It’s horrible – I can’t focus for any longer than like four seconds.”